-- Description of current digital capability (11 questions, 1 question rating the degree of support provided by host organisation, numerical rating scale 0-10; 10 questions recording frequency of digital activity categorically: daily- never).
+- Description of current digital capability (11 questions, 1 question rating the degree of support provided by the host organisation, numerical rating scale (0-10), and 10 questions recording the frequency of digital activity categorically (Daily – Never).

 Descriptive analysis was undertaken for all respondent characteristics, self-rating of competence, and recording of frequency of activity data.
 Response percentages in the Likert scale categories of the physiotherapy cohort are compared with the results from AHPs.
-For the mean average self-rating scores for digital confidence, motivation, experience and organisational support; standard deviations are calculated and a Student’s T-test has been used to calculate degree of statistical significance between the cohorts.
+For the mean average self-rating scores for digital confidence, motivation, experience and organisational support, standard deviations were calculated and a Student’s T-test has been used to calculate the degree of statistical significance between the cohorts.

-Ethical consideration Ethical review was undertaken internally as part of the governance and quality assurance process within the author’s host institution.
-Anonymization of responses was used to protect the identities of respondents.
+Ethical review was undertaken internally as part of the governance and quality assurance process within the author’s host institution.
+Anonymisation of responses was used to protect the identities of respondents.

-Figure 1a-e illustrates the profile characteristics of the respondents.
+Figure 1a illustrates the profile characteristics of the respondents.
 45% of respondents (n=126) were physiotherapists, 55% (n=153) were other AHPs.
-Figures 1b-e illustrate characteristics of the physiotherapists regarding experience (Agenda for Change Band), work setting and location.
+Figures 1b-e illustrate characteristics of the physiotherapists regarding experience (relative to the UK NHS Agenda for Change payment band system), work setting and location.
 44% of respondents were band 8-9, with 50% of respondents between band 5-7.
 30% of respondents worked in an inpatient hospital setting, 23% in outpatient clinics, and 14% within the community.
 51% of respondents worked in London, England.
-9% were situated in Scotland, and 3% from Northern Ireland.
+9% were situated in Scotland, and 3% were from Northern Ireland.

 Self-rating of confidence, motivation and experience

 Table 1 summarises the self-rating of confidence, motivation and experience of digital technologies.
-Physiotherapists show moderate-high levels of confidence in the use of digital devices (7.6 ±1.77); and high levels of motivation in learning how to use technology (8.7 ±1.6).
-No statistical significant difference is found with the AHP cohort.
-AHPs show a slightly greater rating of experience in using a digital technology at work.
+Physiotherapists show moderate-high levels of confidence in the use of digital devices (7.6 ±1.77), and high levels of motivation in learning how to use technology (8.7 ±1.6).
+No statistically significant differences were found with the AHP cohort.
+AHPs showed a slightly greater rating of experience in using a digital technology at work.

 |Mean (SD)||Mean (SD)||p=|